EdDataScienceEES/tutorial-foodweb-data/index.md

 Great!
 Now try run `p_value <- mean(null_distribution >= observed_disconnections)` again.

-And here comes another error... because `observed_disconnections` is a whole table of characters and integers.
+And here comes ... no errors?
+Did we succeed yet?

+**NO**, the value generated now is not the p-value yet... because `observed_disconnections` is a whole table of characters and integers.
 Therefore, we have to extract the number of disconnections using:

 <div style="position: relative;">
     <button onclick="copyCode('code-block-unlistnull')" style="position: absolute; top: 10px; right: 10px; background-color: #4CAF50; color: white; border: none; padding: 10px; border-radius: 5px;">Copy contents</button>